optus23/Game-Tutorial---Research-Project/docs/index.md

 Let's see an example:

-(place mega man pictures & explained)
+(place mega man pictures & explained) done

-Here, the developers of Mega man...
+Here, the developers of Mega man wanted to show a unique mechanic thorough the experience, the player see the platform functionality and is been anticipated.
+The next time megaman touches a plataform like that, you as a player will know how these things act.

 In conclusion, do not tell the player what to do, teach him a quarter part of the thing, and he himself will discover the rest of the game.
 He has to learn lots of dynamics for himself, so, give immediate feedback if player has understood it correctly every time.
 Clear goals are obviously necessary to situate the player in context, no ramblings.
 Every game has to be interactive, that means learn by playing.
 As a Chinese philosofer named Confucious said: